rtrlib/handbook/source/intro.rst

 ==========

-The global deployment of a *Resource Public Key Infrastructure* (RPKI :cite:`RFC-6480`) is a first step towards securing the Internet routing.
+The global deployment of a *Resource Public Key Infrastructure* (RPKI :cite:`RFC-6480`) is one step towards securing the Internet routing through cryptography.
 The RPKI allows the holder of a distinct IP prefix to authorize certain autonomous systems (AS) to originate corresponding routes.
 This authorization is cryptographically verifiable through *Route Origination Authorizations* (ROAs) that are stored in the RPKI.

-A RPKI-enabled router does not store such ROAs itself, but only the validated content of these authorities.
+A RPKI-enabled router does not store such ROAs itself, but only the validated content of those.
 To achieve high scalability as well as limit resource utilization on BGP routers, the validation of ROAs is performed by trusted RPKI cache servers, which are deployed at the network operator site.